bewran/aws-3tier-webapp/README.md

 ---

 🏗️ Project Architecture Overview
-Custom VPC with multiple subnets for enhanced security and network separation.
+1- Custom VPC with multiple subnets for enhanced security and network separation.

-Public Subnets:
+2- Public Subnets:
     Host the Application Load Balancer (ALB).
     Host the Node.js Web Servers (EC2 instances).

-Private Subnets:
+3- Private Subnets:
     Host the MySQL Database (secured with no direct internet access).

-Security Groups:
+4- Security Groups:
     Strictly control and filter traffic between the public and private layers.

-Docker:
+5-Docker:
     Containerizes the Node.js application for easy deployment and scalability.

-Terraform:
+6- Terraform:
     Automates the provisioning and configuration of the entire AWS infrastructure.

-High Availability:
+7-High Availability:
     Achieved through multi-AZ deployment across different Availability Zones.

-Scalability:
+8-Scalability:
     Enabled by Auto Scaling Groups behind the Application Load Balancer.

 ---